 The Departmental Board appoints an Examinations Committee for each program.
 This committee is responsible for organizing and coordinating the examinations, and for appointing examiners in accordance with the provisions of Art.
 7.12 of the Higher Education and Scientific Research Act 1997.
 Its members are all drawn from the Computer Science and Engineering teaching staff.
 The Examination Committee must approve the Examination Regulations to ensure the probity and integrity of all examinations, and will take all necessary measures in this regard.
-Its secretary is ms. J.M.L.G.
-Sanders.
+Its secretary is dr. P. Veltkamp.